jalcine/website/src/_posts/2018-08-20-setting-up-peertube-dokku.markdown

 run and share on my own system.
 In came [PeerTube][].

 # What is PeerTube?
-[PeerTube][]'s name comes from a play on words - it being YouTube, the Google-backed company that serves millions of videos and the peer in P2P technologies (Peer to Peer).
-It makes use of things like BitTorrent and WebRTC to make the act of sharing videos across the Web more on-demand and push-centric versus the model we have today.
+The word [PeerTube][] comes from a play on words - it being YouTube, the Google-backed company that serves millions of videos and the peer in P2P technologies (Peer to Peer).
+It makes use of things like Bit Torrent and Web RTC to make the act of sharing videos across the Web more on-demand and push-centric versus the model we have today.